 At the end of five days, I had lost three pounds and my chronic

-all the time.
-Previous dietary study indicated that to change
+the time.
+Previous dietary study indicated that to change our metabolism

-skyrocketed.
 I was not just cleaning house, I was cleaning closets and kitchen

 cabinets and organizing items for a yard sale.
 Interestingly, I

 had no more sinus headaches or joint pain and had eliminated the

-use of over the counter decongestants and arthritis pain
+use of over the counter decongestants and arthritis pain relievers.